attentionagent/attentionagent.github.io/draft.md

 </figcaption>
 </div>

-The goal of this work is to showcase self-attention as a powerful tool for the neuroevolution toolbox, and we will open-source code for reproducing our experiments.
+The goal of this work is to showcase self-attention as a powerful tool for the neuroevolution toolbox, and we provide open-source code for reproducing our experiments (See [Appendix](#citation)).
 We hope our results will encourage further investigation into the neuroevolution of self-attention models, and also revitalize interest in indirect encoding methods.

 ______